Luktronic/logblock/README.md

 LogBlock also allows you to customize the logging blocks to your liking, providing configuration options for things like the border String
 (in the above example: `=`), the prefix (in the example: `|`), or how much padding the block has (in example: top/bottom = 1 line, left: 1 space).

+## Building

+While the library itself can be used with Java 8+, LogBlock uses [Gradle 9.0.0](https://gradle.org/releases/#9.0.0) as its build tool (using Gradle wrapper) and therefore requires Java 17+ for building.